jkent/python-bchlib/README.md

 This is a python module for encoding and correcting data using [BCH codes](https://en.wikipedia.org/wiki/BCH_code).

 ## Requirements
-  For Windows, python3.5 or greater required.<br>
-  For Linux and MacOS, python2.7 or python3.4 or greater required.
+  Python 3.6 or greater required.

 ## Installing the latest release:
     $ pip install bchlib